alexcheng1982/docker-magento2/README.md

 ### Test Magento compatibilities

-This Docker images has different tags for corresponding Magento versions, e.g. `2.2.1`, `2.2.2`.
+This Docker images has different tags for corresponding Magento 2.4 versions.
 You can switch to different Magento versions very easily when testing extensions and themes.